1. Set Up Pre-requisite Resources

-If you would like to have candidate, advisors, or other stakeholds complete assessments/evaluations during the placement, you will need to create the assessment instruments in the system before you create your field placements.
+If you would like to have candidate, advisors, or other stakeholders complete assessments/evaluations during the placement, you will need to create the assessment instruments in the system before you create your placements.

 For steps to create assessment instruments, please visit our Create an Assessment Instrument workflow help pages.

 NOTE: Any type of Assessment Instrument can be used for Placements, but they must be set to the Manual regime on the Settings tab when editing the assessment instrument.

 Journal templates allow candidates to track hours, activities, reflections and any other desired logs during their placement.
 They also allow for supervisor sign off of the journal entries, if desired.
 You will need to create the journal template in the system before you can create your placements.

 For steps to create a journal template, please visit our Create Journal Templates for Hours Tracking help page.

 NOTE: A Journal Template is required on all placements, regardless of whether or not you are requiring candidates to track hours/activities.
 If you are not planning to have candidate track these items we recommend that you create a journal template without any questions to use as a placeholder on the placement.

 3. Create Form(s)

 If you would like to have candidate, advisors, or other stakeholders complete forms during the placement, you will need to create the forms in the system before you create your placements.
 Forms can be used for surveys, user agreements, and/or to collect any other type of data which is not assessment/rubric-based (assessment instruments should be used for evaluation/grading purposes).

 For steps to create a form, please visit our Create a Form workflow help pages.